Lab Created Diamonds: Do They Really Save Money?

 "It's extremely difficult, if not impossible, for even seasoned gemologists to tell lab-grown diamonds from mined diamonds, simply because there is no difference between the two," Watts said.
 "Lab-grown diamonds even get mixed into batches of mined diamonds on occasion."

-Simulant Diamonds vs Lab Created Diamonds
+Lab Created Diamonds vs Natural Diamonds

-Diamond stimulants include cubic zirconia, moissanite, and white sapphire.
-They do not have the same physical and chemical properties of a diamond and do not perform in the same way.
-They're also not as durable as diamonds.
+Cubic zirconia and moissanite are diamond simulants.
+These are things that look like a diamond, but do not have the same physical and chemical properties.
+They do not reflect light in the same way and are also not as durable as diamonds.

-Synthetic diamonds, on the other hand, are very much real diamonds.
+Lab diamonds are not diamond simulants.
+They are very much real diamonds.
 They are identical to naturally made diamonds from the Earth.

-- White sapphire: This is a natural gemstone.
+• White sapphire: This is a natural gemstone.
 However, white sapphire does not have the brilliance of diamonds.
 They often appear a bit hazy.

 Pricing: Lab Created Diamonds vs Real Diamonds

 Let's face it, diamonds are expensive.
-The engagement ring's average cost is over $6,000.
+The engagement ring's average cost is over $5,000.

 If those numbers scare you, you may want to consider more affordable options.